RabbitMQ Installation

 -

-Create a directory to where RabbitMQ_BASE path will be pointed going forward (i.e. C:\AtriaRabbitMQ)
+On your provisioning server, create a directory to where RabbitMQ_BASE path will be pointed going forward (i.e. C:\AtriaRabbitMQ)

 -